 Headless commerce architecture changes the game, and the Contentful headless CMS makes headless ecommerce easier than ever.
 So how can headless commerce builds save developers time in the long run?
 Let’s take a look.

 Headless builds have fewer hacks and workarounds than traditionally built sites

-That means developers are not bound to code, create, and design in a box or based on a single CMS or templating language constraints.
+That means developers are not bound to code, create, and design in a box or based on a single CMS (content management system) or templating language constraints.
 This diminishes the number of hacks and workarounds.
 This makes a more seamless and efficient process, saving time in the initial build and money in the long run.